sojelee/Image-Search-Abstraction-Layer/README.md

 created by Joseph C Myalla

-# FreeCodeCamp API Basejump: Url Shortener API
+# FreeCodeCamp API Basejump:  Image Search Abstraction Layer

 User Stories

+1. I can get the image URLs, alt text and page urls for a set of images relating to a given search string.

-1. I can pass a URL as a parameter and I will receive a shortened URL in the JSON response.
+1. I can paginate through the responses by adding a ?offset=2 parameter to the URL.

-1. If I pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will contain an error instead.
-1. When I visit that shortened URL, it will redirect me to my original link.
+1. I can get a list of the most recently submitted search strings.

+#Library Used

+1.	node-google-image-search
+1.  mongodb
+1.	ejs
+1.	expressjs